 Beyond Fox Rothschild

-Dunham frequently lectures on a variety of legal issues, including recent talks on immigration law and the political significance of Congressional redistricting to the Latino community.
-He also recently participated in a public forum at the Southern Methodist University Dedman School of Law, where he spoke about the successful legal challenge of the unconstitutional immigration ordinance adopted by the Dallas suburb of Farmers Branch, Texas.
+Dunham also lectures on a variety of legal issues, including immigration law and the political significance of Congressional redistricting to the Latino community.
+He has participated in a public forum at the Southern Methodist University Dedman School of Law, where he spoke about the successful legal challenge of the unconstitutional immigration ordinance adopted by the Dallas suburb of Farmers Branch, Texas.

 - The Board of Regents, University of Texas System, on behalf of the University of Texas at Austin and Hydro-Québec v.
 Nippon Telegraph and Telephone Corporation (Texas State Court).
 Represented the University of Texas in prosecuting claims against NTT for misappropriation of trade secrets related to lithium battery technology invented by Dr. John Goodenough and his team at the University of Texas.